Fruit Tea Jelly

 - 2 caffeine free herbal tea bags of your choice

-- 1 - 2 tablespoons Perfect Sweet® xylitol
+- 1 - 2 tbsp Perfect Sweet® xylitol

-- 3 teaspoons of gelatine (or 1 teaspoon agar agar powder *)
+- 3 tsp of gelatine (or 1 teaspoon agar agar powder)

-- Add the 1 ½ cups of infused tea and stir well.
+- Add the infused tea to dissolved gelatine and stir well.
+Cool to room temperature.

-- Gently bring cold water and agar powder to the boil and simmer for 1 minute, stirring constantly.
+- Gently bring to the boil and simmer for 1 minute, stirring constantly.

 Deliciously healthy, your guests will be left wanting more.
 Try our sugar free fruit tea jelly recipe now!